 Thunder bowed out in the playoff quarterfinals once again after a 9-17-2 record saw them finish seventh in the standings.
 Czech forward Jakub Klima hit 35 points to lead the team, with Ross Bowers’ 29 points and Jamie Line’s 26 points securing them second and third placed respectively.
 Experienced Welshman Nick Chinn took over from Paul Gore as head coach midseason, while teenager Connor Hutchison joined the team on a two-way contract with NIHL South 2 side Basingstoke Buffalo.
 David Wride started 28 league games and backstopped Thunder to success in the NIHL BBO Cup for the first piece of silverware in team history.

-Thunder made the step up to professional hockey in 2017-18 to compete in the second tier for the first time in the club’s history.
+Thunder made the step up to professional hockey in 2017-18 to compete in the Second Division for the first time in the club’s history.
 GM Dave Fairhurst attracted former MK Lightning Assistant Coach Lewis Clifford to take the reins, and the ex-Thunder player recruited well in the summer on a small budget.

 Experienced stalwarts Jamie Line, Ross Bowers and Greg Randall returned to the team, while a blend of experience and youth rounded out the lineup.
 Former Elite League players Tom Carlon, Gareth O’Flaherty, Rupert Quiney, and Lewis Christie signed up, as did MK Lightning legend Grant McPherson who had his number retired by MKL in preseason.
 Veteran netminder Tom Annetts came in to claim the pipes, with teenagers Rio Grinell-Parke, Josh Crane, Oliver Lord, Connor Hutchison and Logan Prince also making the roster.